Trenton Shoplifting Charges Lawyer

-As in other jurisdictions, Shoplifting is a crime in New Jersey.
+As is the case in other jurisdictions, Shoplifting is a crime in New Jersey.
 Many shoplifting cases are resolved in the lower, Municipal Court.
-Shoplifting (Retail Theft) is an escalating offense, so if you are charged with multiple instances of shoplifting, or the amount is high enough, you can be charged with an indictable offense in Superior Court.
+Shoplifting (Retail Theft) is an escalating offense, so, if you are charged with multiple instances of shoplifting, or the amount is high enough, you can be charged with an indictable offense in Superior Court.

 The best-case scenario is to be charged with shoplifting in municipal court only.
-This type of shoplifting charge is called a “disorderly persons offense.”
-If you are charged with an indictable offense, your penalties can be much greater, as a 1st through 4th degree crime in New Jersey is generally considered a felony in other states and is the equivalent of a felony.
+This kind of shoplifting charge is called a “disorderly persons offense.”
+If you are charged with an indictable offense, your penalties can be much greater, as a 1st through 4th degree crime in New Jersey is generally considered a felony in other states, and is the equivalent of a felony.

 Disorderly Persons – Municipal Court Shoplifting Case

 If you are charged in municipal court, there are a range of possible ways for you to come out of the experience relatively unscathed.
-First, an attorney can help you get your charge downgraded to a municipal ordinance (non-criminal) that will spare you a criminal record.
+First, a lawyer can help you get your charge downgraded to a municipal ordinance (non-criminal) that will spare you a criminal record.
 Most municipal ordinances are non-criminal in nature, and as such do not show up on employer background checks.

 Superior Court Shoplifting Cases